Baseball in the United States: Minor league baseball

 Minor League Baseball is a hierarchy of professional baseball leagues in the Americas that compete at levels below Major League Baseball (MLB) and provide opportunities for player development and a way to prepare for the major leagues.
 All of the minor leagues are operated as independent businesses.
 Most are members of the umbrella organization known as Minor League Baseball (MiLB), which operates under the Commissioner of Baseball within the scope of organized baseball.

 Except for the Mexican League, teams in the organized minor leagues are generally independently owned and operated but are directly affiliated with one major league team through a standardized Player Development Contract (PDC).
 These leagues also go by the nicknames the "farm system", "farm club", or "farm team(s)" because of a joke passed around by major league players in the 1930s when St. Louis Cardinals' general manager Branch Rickey formalized the system, and teams in small towns were "growing players down on the farm like corn".

-Since 2021, the Minor League Baseball hierarchy is separated into the classes of AAA, AA, High-A, Low-A and Rookie.
-This came as a result of the reorganization of Minor League Baseball, which added or contracted new teams, as well as the elimination of Short-Season A and Rookie-Advanced.

-Major League Baseball and Minor League Baseball teams may enter into a PDC for a two- or four-year term.
-At the expiration of a PDC term, teams may renew their affiliation, or sign new PDCs with different clubs, though many relationships are renewed and endure for extended time periods.
-For example, the Omaha Storm Chasers (formerly the Omaha Royals) have been the AAA affiliate of the Kansas City Royals since the Royals joined the American League in 1969, but the Columbus Clippers changed affiliations, after being associated with the New York Yankees from 1979, to the Washington Nationals in 2007 and have been affiliated with the Cleveland Guardians since 2009.

-A few minor league teams are directly owned by their major league parent club, such as the Springfield Cardinals, owned by the St. Louis Cardinals, and all of the Atlanta Braves' affiliates except the Carolina Mudcats.
-Minor League teams that are owned directly by the major league Club do not have PDCs with each other and are not part of the reaffiliation shuffles that occur every other year.
+Since the last major reorganization in 2021, the Minor League Baseball hierarchy is separated into the classes of AAA, AA, High-A, Low-A and Rookie; the Short-Season A and Rookie-Advanced classifications were eliminated.
+Major League Baseball and Minor League Baseball teams enter into ten-year PDCs; these provide greater long-term stability over the previously-used terms of two or four years, which made affiliations much more common.
+At the expiration of a PDC term, teams may renew their affiliation or sign new PDCs with different clubs, though many relationships are renewed repeatedly and have endured for extended time periods.
+For example, the Omaha Storm Chasers (formerly the Omaha Royals) have been the AAA affiliate of the Kansas City Royals since the Royals joined the American League in 1969; the Columbus Clippers changed affiliations, after being associated with the New York Yankees from 1979, to the Washington Nationals in 2007 and have been affiliated with the Cleveland Guardians since 2009.
+A few minor league teams are directly owned by their parent club (such as the Springfield Cardinals by the St. Louis Cardinals, and all of the Atlanta Braves' affiliates except the Carolina Mudcats).
+Minor League teams that are owned directly by their parent club do not have PDCs, and hence are not part of the reaffiliation shuffle.

 A special minor league is the Arizona Fall League.
-It operates outside the Minor League Baseball hierarchy and is owned by MLB as a whole; teams generally assign prospects from the AAA and AA classes to the league's six teams.
+It operates outside the conventional Minor League Baseball hierarchy, being owned by MLB as a whole.
+Teams generally assign many of their top prospects from the AAA and AA classes to the league's six teams for additional offseason practice.

 Today, 19 affiliated minor baseball leagues operate with 246 member clubs in large, medium, and small towns, as well as the suburbs of major cities, across the United States, Canada, Mexico, the Dominican Republic, and Venezuela.